theok2/escalate_fleet/README.md

 - **`optimized_ICEV_fleet_operation/solution.json`** - Optimized tours and operations for conventional fleet
 - **`optimized_mixed_fleet_operation/solution.json`** - Optimized tours and operations for mixed zero-emission fleet

-The fleet operation optimization model was applied on the same locations and jobs with a fleet consisting of 5 long haul ICEV and with a mixed fleet where 4 vehicles were swapped with 2 Pilot 4 and 2 Pilot 2 of the project.
+The fleet operation optimization model was given the same locations and jobs for two optimizations.
+One optimization was conducted for 5 long haul ICEV and one optimization was conducted where 4 vehicles were swapped with 2 Pilot 4 and 2 Pilot 2 of the project.
 In the mixed fleet scenario, a charging station and a hydrogen refueling station is placed at the depot.
+The optimization model optimizes the vehicles based on the given vehicles and also the tour for each vehicle.
+The model aims for the most efficient total cost of operation while fulfilling all jobs.

 ## Data Structure